Limited Liability Company: Advantages and Disadvantages + How To Form an LLC

 Written by Dave Lavinsky

-The limited liability company (LLC) is a relatively new business structure that has become increasingly popular in recent years.
-LLCs are hybrid entities that combine the best features of both corporations and partnerships.
+LLCs are hybrid business entities that combine the best features of both corporations and partnerships.
 Like a corporation, an LLC offers its owners limited personal liability for the business debts and obligations.
 However, like a partnership, an LLC is not taxed as a separate entity.
-Instead, the LLC’s owners are taxed on their personal income from the business.
+Instead, the LLC’s owners pay self-employment taxes on their personal income from the business.

 Advantages of Forming a Limited Liability Company